-- They complement the design of our bodies
+- They fit the design of your body

 People spend enormous amounts of hard earned money on trying to feel better!

-In fact, Americans as a whole spend over $11 Billion a year on just this.
+In fact, Americans as a whole spend over $11 Billion a year on just this according to an NBCnews article.

-Your body is designed to produce chemicals (those ‘happy chemicals’) to combat the stresses of living.
+Your body is designed to produce chemicals (those ‘happy chemicals’) to combat the stresses of life.

 Dopamine for Motivation